ptone/teensy-crypto-demo/README.md

 # Tiny end-end Crypto #

-This repo represents an experiment in small device security that is built on end-end encryption with no assumption of transport security or trusted chain of custody.
+This repo represents an experiment in small device security that is built on end-end encryption with no assumption of transport security or trusted chain of custody of the data.

 A challenge in many IoT system designs is that a data message may travel over many legs in its journey.
 Ensuring end-end security means ensuring a security model at each leg, which may not always be possible for reasons such as: